-Guruji gave no discourses; he wrote no books; he was not interested in creating an organisation to perpetuate his name.
+Guruji gave no discourses; he wrote no books; he was not interested in creating an organization to perpetuate his name.
 His persona epitomised goodness, kindness, and a benevolent love that permeated the hearts of his devotees.
-A spiritual powerhouse, his radiant presence in his evening sangats helped transform the lives of those who attended it.
+A spiritual powerhouse, his radiant presence in his evening Sangat's helped transform the lives of those who attended it.

-As a routine, when he met his devotees in the earlier part of the evening, he would be wearing a bright-coloured shirt and black trousers with walking shoes, and would be sitting, legs crossed, on a sideboard kept just outside the kitchen.
+As a routine, when he met his devotees in the earlier part of the evening, he would be wearing a bright-colored shirt and black trousers with walking shoes and would be sitting, legs crossed, on a sideboard kept just outside the kitchen.
 Dressed in this way, with his head shaved bald, he looked almost like a rock star.
-But later in the evening when he came to sit on his special chair, he wore a colourful, brightly embroidered choga with special appliqué work done around the neck, sleeves and hem.
+But later in the evening when he came to sit on his special chair, he wore a colorful, brightly embroidered choga with special appliqué work done around the neck, sleeves, and hem.

 He personified the spirit of Punjabiyat.
 It was reflected in his conversation, the shabads that were played through the evening, and the Patiala shoes which he carried off with such aplomb.
 Some of his favourite expressions were, “aish karo” (enjoy yourself) “tera kalyan kar dita”(I have blessed you) and “practical hone chaida he” (one should be practical).
 Once he had said, “tera kalyan kar dita” it meant that whatever the devotee had sought would be fulfilled.

-I began attending his sangat from February 2005.
-The first thing that struck me were the pains he took to make his devotees feel at ease.
+I began attending his Sangat from February 2005.
+The first thing that struck me was the pains he took to make his devotees feel at ease.
 It was as though he was trying to emphasise that a life of prayer and devotion was not different from our everyday life.
-Rather, it should be considered an integral part of it, and the message of the sangat must be allowed to permeate every aspect of one’s daily routine.
+Rather, it should be considered an integral part of it, and the message of the Sangat must be allowed to permeate every aspect of one’s daily routine.